Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first genius to encounter this particular brand of coding madness.
-Save yourself the frustration (and maybe some hair) – the internet holds the answers (and maybe a few memes to commiserate with).
+- **Pro Tip:**  Before you spend hours debugging a mysterious error,  **`print()` your variables like a detective interrogating suspects.**  You'd be surprised how often a simple "Hey, what's your value?" reveals the culprit.
+(Bonus points for using a good debugger, but printing is the ultimate fail-safe when all else fails – and it’s way less intimidating than a stack trace.)

 ---

-### 📅 Last Updated: 2025-01-11 16:18
+### 📅 Last Updated: 2025-01-12 01:23

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!